-West Virginians are proud of this bridge over the New River Gorge, the second highest in the world (876 feet down to the water).
+West Virginians are proud of this bridge over the New River Gorge, the third highest in America (876 feet down to the water).
 We even saw a painting of it in the West Virginia State Penitentiary, by an artist-convict who was later killed by a knife through the eye.

 It is, as official state tourism literature makes clear, "the only day that jumping from the bridge is permitted."